 - HSU has been named a “Top School for Fulbright Scholars” by the Chronicle of Higher Education.

-HSU News: 2014– HSU was ranked the “friendliest school” in the California State University system and the “12th friendliest” college in the nation according to a study on Niche.com, a ranking and review site that gathered over 84,000 responses to opinion-based survey questions focused on student’s opinions of their campus community.
+- HSU was ranked the “Friendliest School” in the California State University system and the “12th Friendliest College” in the nation according to a 2014 study on Niche.com, a ranking and review site that gathered over 84,000 students’ opinions of their campus community.

 HSU opened as Humboldt State Normal School on April 6, 1914 with 55 students training to be teachers, housed in a cabin-like building on 11th and M Streets in Arcata, California.
 The first graduating class, comprised of 15 female students, received their degrees on May 26, 1915.
 Founders Hall construction began in 1922.
 The name was changed to Humboldt State College in 1935, and to Humboldt State University in 1974.
 Between the 1950s to early 1970s, the campus population grew to more than 6000.
-By 2011, the main Humboldt campus covered 144 acres, and multiple off-campus facilities included a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, First Street Gallery, Wildlife Care Facility, and demonstration tree forest.
-Presently, nearly 8000 students study with 500 instructors, with a student/faculty ratio of 22.5, and can choose from 44 baccalaureate degree majors, comprising 73 minors, 72 options/ concentrations, 12 graduate programs, 13 credential programs and 12 certificates of study.
+The main Humboldt campus covers 144 acres, and multiple off-campus facilities include a marine lab, ocean-going research vessel, aquatics center, astronomy observatory, natural history museum, Wildlife Care Facility, 11,500- square-foot greenhouse, and demonstration tree forest.
+Presently, about 7300 students study with over 500 instructors.

 The faculty at HSU has a strong commitment to fostering students’ inherent potential, working with them on research and scholarship.
 They guide, motivate, and inspire, students, to bring out their best.